2002–03 Sacramento Kings season

-The 2002–03 NBA season was the Kings' 54th season in the National Basketball Association, and 18th season in Sacramento.
+The 2002–03 Sacramento Kings season was the Kings' 54th season in the National Basketball Association, and 18th season in Sacramento.
 The Kings were coming off their controversial Western Conference Finals defeat to the Los Angeles Lakers, who won the series in seven games.
 During the off-season, the Kings signed free agent Keon Clark, and later on in December signed Jim Jackson.
 Throughout the season, none of the Kings' players played a full season via suspension or injury, but they still managed to hold a successful 34–17 record at the All-Star break, and post a 59–23 record, two games less than their previous output in which they went 61–21, thus repeating as Pacific Division Champions once again.

 Chris Webber averaged 23.0 points, 10.5 rebounds, 5.4 assists, 1.6 steals and 1.3 blocks per game, and was named to the All-NBA Second Team, while Peja Stojaković averaged 19.2 points and 5.5 rebounds per game, and Mike Bibby provided the team with 15.9 points and 5.2 assists per game, but only played 55 games due to a foot injury.
 In addition, Bobby Jackson contributed 15.2 points per game in 59 games, starting in 26 of them, and was named Sixth Man of the Year, while Vlade Divac provided with 9.9 points, 7.2 rebounds and 1.3 blocks per game, and Doug Christie contributed 9.4 points, 4.7 assists and 2.3 steals per game, and was named to the NBA All-Defensive First Team.
 Webber and Stojaković were both voted to play in the 2003 NBA All-Star Game in Atlanta.
 However, this time, Stojakovic was the only team representative as Webber was forced to withdraw due to a sprained ankle.
 Head coach Rick Adelman was selected to coach the Western Conference All-Stars.
 Webber also finished in tenth place in Most Valuable Player voting, while Christie finished in fifth place in Defensive Player of the Year voting.